Chris Sununu: COVID-19

 In December 2021, Sununu asked President Joe Biden and FEMA for emergency response teams to deal with a surge in COVID-19 cases in New Hampshire.

+President & CEO, Airlines for America

+On August 18, 2025, Airlines for America, a trade organization representing many of the largest air carriers in the United States, announced that Sununu would become the organization’s new President and Chief Executive Officer effective September 9, 2025.

 Personal life

+Sununu met his future wife, Valerie, in college; they married in 2001.
+The couple and their three children, Calvin, Edith and Leonardo, live in Newfields, New Hampshire.

 Sununu is an active skier and rugby player.
 In 1998, he completed a five-month through-hike of the Appalachian Trail from Maine to Georgia.

-He met his wife, Valerie, in college; they married in 2001.
-The couple and their three children, Calvin, Edith and Leonardo, live in Newfields, New Hampshire.
+In September 2024, Sununu saved a choking contestant at a lobster roll eating contest by performing the Heimlich maneuver.